bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/euclid.md

 * However little is known of Euclid's life except that he taught at Alexandria in Egypt.
 * This man lived in the time of the first Ptolemy; for Archimedes, who followed closely upon the first Ptolemy makes mention of Euclid, and further they say that Ptolemy once asked him if there were a shorted way to study geometry than the Elements, to which he replied that there was no royal road to geometry.
 * There is other information about Euclid given by certain authors but it is not thought to be reliable.
-* The first type of extra information is that given by Arabian authors who state that Euclid was the son of Naucrates and that he was born in Tyre.
 * The second type of information is that Euclid was born at Megara.
 * In fact there was a Euclid of Megara, who was a philosopher who lived about 100 years before the mathematician Euclid of Alexandria.
 * It is not quite the coincidence that it might seem that there were two learned men called Euclid.